Fred Zain: Background

 In 1977, Zain was hired as a chemist of the West Virginia State Police crime laboratory, with the rank of trooper.
 He was eventually promoted to director of the serology department of the state Department of Public Safety–- the official name of the State Police until 1995.

-It was established later that Zain had gained his job in the serology department by false credentials.
+It was established later that Zain used false credentials to get hired by the state police crime lab.
 He claimed to have graduated from West Virginia State College (now West Virginia State University) with a major in biology and a minor in chemistry.
 He had indeed majored in biology, having graduated with a C average.
 He had never minored in chemistry, but had taken a few chemistry courses, all of which he either failed or barely passed.
 He had also failed an FBI course in forensic science.
 Nonetheless, no one checked his background.

 Zain soon gained a reputation among West Virginia prosecuting attorneys for being able to solve extremely difficult cases.
 His reputation was such that prosecutors throughout the country wanted to use him as an expert witness.

 There were a number of red flags around Zain, but his supervisors chose to ignore them.
 In 1985, FBI Laboratory director James Greer told the West Virginia State Police that Zain had failed basic courses in serology and testing bloodstains.
 No corrective action was taken.
-Later that year, two workers claimed to have seen Zain record results from blank test plates.
+Later that year, two workers claimed to have seen Zain's record results from blank test plates.
 However, these complaints were not taken seriously because it was well known the workers and Zain didn't like each other.
 Zain also gained a reputation for being very "pro-prosecution."

 In 1989, Zain became chief of physical evidence at the Bexar County Medical Examiner's Office.
 However, West Virginia prosecutors continued to call upon him because his results appeared to be more favorable than others.